mic-max/micmax.pw/_drafts/diy/3d-printing.md

 - Try not to over-engineer a solution.
 - Shapr3d has no good plan for hobbyists. $30/month is not reasonable.

+I realized now the ultimate setup for clean cables is no cables at all.
+I'm running all WiFi now :sweat_smile:

 ### Power Strip Mount

+I might still do this since there is unfortunately not WiFi for electricity, thanks Nikola...

 ### Stubby Screwdriver